 Do hot tubs need electricity?

-Yes, all our hot tubs will need a power supply to function.
-Typically, one pump hot tubs require a 13AMP supply, whereas larger ones need 32 amps or more.
+Yes, most of our hot tubs need a power supply to function.
+Typically, tubs with one pump require a 13-amp supply, whereas larger ones need 32 amps or more.
 Depending on which spa you purchase, you may need additional electrical work to create a 32+ amp power supply.

-What to put a hot tub on?
+What to put a hot tub on

 Your hot tub needs to be on a solid, level foundation to support its weight with water and users.
-The ideal base for your hot tub is concrete, however you can utilise gravel, patio slabs or block paving as long as it’s flat and level.
+The ideal base is concrete, but you can utilise gravel, patio slabs or block paving as long as it’s flat and level.

 Can you put a hot tub on decking?